OMNI-SLO-Monitoring/OMNI-overview-and-documentation/account-service.md

 ### 2. Sending requests to Price Service

-Sending requests to the Price Service works, in it's core, very similarly to the requests to the Database Service.
+Sending requests to the Price Service works, in it's core, very similarly to requests sent to the Database Service.
 Note that requests sent to the Price Service are transferred to the Database Service.
 Hence, the same results can be expected when sending requests to the Price Service or the Database Service.
-As explained in the section above this approach was implemented to simulate a chain request. \
+As explained in the section above this approach was used to simulate a chain request. \
-Select the Price Service in the _Request Destination_ and the type of request in the _Choose Request_ field.
+Select the Price Service in the **Request Destination** and the type of request in the **Choose Request** field.

 ![Account Service](https://github.com/ccims/account-service/blob/dev/documentation/Pics/Account_Service_Price_config.PNG?raw=true)